The Village (The Prisoner): In other media

-In the TV series The Invisible Man (2000), the episode "A Sense of Community" featured a village called "The Community" where troublesome spies were forced to 'retire' to.
+In the TV series The Invisible Man (2000), the episode "A Sense of Community" featured a village called "The Community" where troublesome spies were forced to 'retire'.

 The Village is recreated in the late-1970s Edu-Ware computer game, The Prisoner and its sequel, Prisoner 2.
 In both games, however, the location is renamed "The Island".

 In the 2009 remake, the Village is located in the middle of a desert, instead of by the sea, though it was later revealed that this version of The Village does not exist in reality, only in a virtual reality computer environment.
 The area that was used for filming was Swakopmund, Namibia.

 Iron Maiden wrote a song that appeared on their 1982 release of The Number of the Beast called "The Prisoner".
 The group later wrote a second composition that appeared on the Powerslave album called "Back in The Village".

 In the second volume of the Tales of the Shadowmen anthology series, Xavier Mauméjean's short story "Be Seeing You!" describes the origin of The Village.
 It was established in 1912 by Winston Churchill, the original Number 1, to interrogate his enemies, including Sherlock Holmes.

 In the science fiction TV series Babylon 5, the culture of the Psi Corps organization pays homage to aspects of The Prisoner, including a modified salute and use of the phrase "Be seeing you".

+In the three-part Pinky and the Brain special "Brainwashed", Pinky and The Brain are imprisoned on an island similar to The Village, where each captive dons a specific type of hat.